VoronDesign/VoronUsers/printer_mods/Jon/1515_led_mount/README.md

 **Mounting:**

-Slide the cables for the led strips over the back panel and into the electronics bay.
-Push one in, then slide the led strip into it and keep things in the back.
-Then keep adding one and one until finished.
-The last one is a little finicky as you have to partially enter the led strip and finagle it into position to clip in.
-Wire them in parallel and put them into the BTT SKR Mini E3 V2 neopixel slot.
+- Guide the cables through the 1515 extrusion over the mid-panel.
+- Push one diffuser in.
+(Do this in the front with the led strip as far back as possible)
+- Slide the diffuser back while guiding the led strip through it.
+One by one.
+- When you get to the last diffuser on either side, you have to partially insert the strip into the diffuser.
+Then carefully try to bend/align it with the 1515 slot and carefully pop it into place.
+Having it all the way to the front gives you more leeway to bend without damaging the strip.
+- Do the same on the other side.
+- After you can wire them in parallel and connect them to the BTT SKR Mini E3 V2 neopixel slot.

 <img src="IMG/wiring.jpg" width="250" height="250">